 You never know what’s going to happen on a polar expedition cruise.
 Things can change-day by-day due to weather, sea ice, or other unexpected challenges.
-However, if you have a good expedition team and staff, you’ll rarely be disappointed.
+However,

 Although Poseidon Expeditions does not advertise themselves as a cruise for people whose priority is fine dining, the food on the Sea Spirit in my humble opinion is wonderful!
 Even if you did not board the ship expecting gourmet cuisine, most guests will leave pleasantly surprised.